dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 }
 ```

-Back in the `entriesAction` in your BlogController we're going to need to make use of those methods.
+Back in the `entriesAction` in your `BlogController` we're going to need to make use of those methods.

-Your return previously looked like:
+Your return previously looked like this:

 ```php
 return $this->render('AppBundle:Blog:entries.html.twig', [